tBlabs/CV/README.md

 TDD & design patterns lover.
 Participant of many programmers' meetings (WarsawJS, WG.NET, etc.).
 Speaker and workshops trainer.
-Drive-license A & B.
+Drive-license A & B. Soon also PPL(A).
-Hobbies: Programming & electronic design; Swimming and [motor]bike riding; Chess.
+Hobbies: Programming & electronic design; Swimming, wakeboarding, windsurfing and [motor]bike riding; Chess.

 ## More at
 - Linkedin: www.linkedin.com/in/tomasz-budrewicz-b5066ab2/